This page contains a chronological list of assignments and the topics we are covering each week as well as the readings.

 Unless otherwise noted, readings are available in eReserve or are in the required books.
 (Readings may be adjusted after week 1 to reflect student interests.)

-Week 2 – Due 13 January at 9 am
+Week 2 – Due 5 April at noon

 History and Evolution of the Digital Age

-Week 3 – Due 20 January at 9 am
+Week 3 – Due 12 April at noon

 Frameworks and Theories: Thinking About the Internet

-- Everyone: Christensen, Seeing What’s Next – Part 1 – Using Theory to Analyze (required book)
+• Everyone: Christensen, Seeing What’s Next – Part 1 – Using Theory to Analyze (required book)

-- Everyone: Chapter 18 from Winston
+• Everyone: Chapter 18 from Winston

-- Optional: “Determining Uses and Gratifications for the Internet,” from Decision Sciences, Vol 35 No 2, March 2004.
-From eReserve or http://findarticles.com/p/articles/mi_qa3713/is_200404/ai_n9398988
+• Everyone: “Determining Uses and Gratifications for the Internet,” from Decision Sciences, Vol 35 No 2 (March 2004), eReserve or http://findarticles.com/p/articles/mi_qa3713/is_200404/ai_n9398988

-Week 4 – Due 27 January at 9 am
+Week 4 – Due 19 April at noon

 Frameworks and Theories: Diffusion and Adoption

-- Everyone: Christensen, “Disruptive Technologies: Catching The Wave” (original HBR article, 1995, eReserve)
+• Everyone: Christensen, “Disruptive Technologies: Catching The Wave” (original HBR article, 1995, eReserve)

-- Everyone: Chapter 5 from Rogers (eReserve)
+• Everyone: Chapter 5 from Rogers (eReserve)

-- Everyone: Chapters 9-12 from Winston
+• Everyone: Chapters 9-12 from Winston

 We’ve Been Down This Road Before: From The Telegraph To The Radio

-- Everyone: “As We May Think,” by Vannevar Bush from The Atlantic Monthly, July 1945.
+• Everyone: “As We May Think,” by Vannevar Bush from The Atlantic Monthly, July 1945.

-- Everyone: Christensen, “Whither Moore’s Law” (Ch 7)
+• Everyone: Christensen, “Whither Moore’s Law” (Ch 7)

-- Everyone: Chapter 13 from Winston
+• Everyone: Chapter 13 from Winston

-(3) Haridakis, P. and Hanson, G. (2009).
-Social interaction and co-viewing with YouTube: blending mass communication reception and social connection.
-Journal of Broadcasting and Electronic Media, 53:2 (eReserve) - Discussion Group 1 – each group member is encouraged to incorporate additional external resources into the discussion — YouTube clips, current news articles, scholarly references
+• Discussion Group Group 2 also reads one of these articles.
+Each group member is encouraged to incorporate additional external resources into the discussion — YouTube clips, current news articles, scholarly references

 (1) “Communication Technologies and Social Control” in A Social History of American Technology by Cowan (eReserve)

-(2) “Lightening Lines and the Birth of Modern Communication, 1838-1900″ in Media and the American Mind From Morse to McLuhan by Czitrom (eReserve)
+(2) “Lightening Lines and the Birth of Modern Communication, 1838-1900” in Media and the American Mind From Morse to McLuhan by Czitrom (eReserve)

-Week 7 – Due 17 February at 9 am
+Week 7 – Due 10 May at noon

-Week 8 – Due 24 February at 9 am
+Week 8 – Due 17 May at noon

 Thinking About The Future

-- Everyone: “Afterword: Media Monopoly” (1997)
+• Everyone: “Afterword: Media Monopoly” (1997)

-- Everyone: Archivists struggle to preserve crucial records as paper gives way to pixels, http://chronicle.com/free/99/10/99101501t.htm
+• Everyone: Archivists struggle to preserve crucial records as paper gives way to pixels, http://chronicle.com/free/99/10/99101501t.htm (link is broken – article in eReserve as “Archiving-Chronicle of Higher Education”)

-- Everyone: Christensen – Breaking The Wire (Ch 10)
+• Everyone: Christensen – Breaking The Wire (Ch 10)

-(3) How Do People Really Seek Out Information About Others in in Journal of Computer-Mediated Communication (2008) - Discussion Group Group 4 – each group member is encouraged to incorporate additional external resources into the discussion — YouTube clips, current news articles, scholarly references
+• Discussion Group 5 also reads one of these articles.
+Each group member is encouraged to incorporate additional external resources into the discussion — YouTube clips, current news articles, scholarly references:

 (1) Diez, E. and McIntosh, B.S.
 (May 2009).
 A review of the factors which influence the use and usefulness of information systems.
-Environmental Monitoring & Software 24(5). doi:10.1016/j.envsoft.2008.10.009
+Environmental Monitoring & Software 24(5).doi:10.1016/j.envsoft.2008.10.009

 (2) van de Wijngaert, L. and Bouwman, H. (2009).
 Would you share?
 Predicting the potential use of a new technology.
-Telematics and Informatics. doi:10.1016/j.tele.2008.01.002
+Telematics and Informaticsdoi:10.1016/j.tele.2008.01.002

 (3) Yung, Y. et al. (2009).
 Consumer adoption of mobile TV: Examining psychological flow and medianext term content.
 Computers in Human Behavior 25(1). doi:10.1016/j.chb.2008.07.011

 (4) Riley-Huff, D. A. (2009).
 Web Services As Public Services: Are We Supporting Our Busiest Service Point?
-Journal of Academic Librarianship 35(1). doi:10.1016/j.acalib.2008.10.004 - Discussion Group 5 – each group member is encouraged to incorporate additional external resources into the discussion — YouTube clips, current news articles, scholarly references
+Journal of Academic Librarianship 35(1). doi:10.1016/j.acalib.2008.10.004

-Assignment Details
+Reading Assignment Details

-- There should be at least one reflection post during weeks 2-3
+• There should be at least one reflection post during weeks 2-3

-- There should be at least one reflection post during weeks 4-6
+• There should be at least one reflection post during weeks 4-6

-- There should be at least one reflection post during weeks 7-8
+• There should be at least one reflection post during weeks 7-9

 Reading examples and assessment criteria